-Are qualified majorities other than those established by lav required for any specific decision?
+C.1.20.
+1.20.
+Are qualified majorities other than those established by law required for any specific decision?

 Yes X No □

 If so, ple ease describe any differences.

-Description of difference 9S
+Description of difference 9 S

-the me simple Article of Dire eeting to pass amendment there majority of the votes present or 18.3 of said Regulations of the eof (save for modifications important represented at the meeting with Board of Directors stipulates the Director, "removal from the position of the position o st a two-third majority of the Directors attending osed by mandatory standards, in which case a ll be required to adopt the resolution). at in case the position of Chairman of the Board osition of this Director will require the absolute
+the me simple Article of Dire eeting to pass amendment there majority of the votes present or 18.3 of said Regulations of the I eof (save for modifications imporepresented at the meeting will also be solved as the meeting will be solved as the meeting wi st a two-third majority of the Directors attending osed by mandatory standards, in which case a ll be required to adopt the resolution). at in case the position of Chairman of the Board sition of this Director will require the absolute

 C.1.21.
 Explain whether there are any as chairman of the Board of D than those relating to directors, to be appointed

 Yes □ No X

 Do not exist.
 Description of requireme nts

 C.1.22.
-State whether the Articles of A Association or the Board Rules establish any limit as to the age of directors:
+State whether the Articles of A ssociation or the Board Rules establish any limit as to the age of directors:

 Yes □ No X

 Age limit

-Chairn nan N/A
+Chairm nan N/A

-Chairn CEC
+CEC) N/A

-) N/A
+Directo ors N/A

 C.1.23.
-CEC Ors Association or the Board Ru N/A N/A

-C.1.23.
-Director State whether the Articles of Ors Association or the Board Ru N/A N/A N/A

-Director State whether the Articles of Association or the Board Ruquired by law: N/A N/A N/A N/A siles establish any term limits for independent
+State whether the Articles of directors other than those req uired by law: lles establish any term limits for independent

+Yes □ No X

+Add itional requirements and/or m aximum number of term limi ts N/A

+C 1 21 Association or Board Rules es tablish specific proxy rules for votes at Board

-Add State whether the Articles of directors other than those red State whether the Articles of A meetings, how they are to be director may have, as well as and whether a director is red describe the rules.
-Association or the Board Ruquired by law: Yes Association or Board Rules ese delegated and, in particula if any limit regarding the categ quired to delegate to a direct N/A N/A N/A N/A siles establish any term limits for independent No X
+meetings, how they are to be director may have, as well as i and whether a director is red describe the rules. e delegated and, in particula f any limit regarding the categ quired to delegate to a direct r, the maximum number of delegations that a ory of director to whom votes may be delegated for of the same category.
+If so, please briefly the Directors must attend the meetings that are